Practice Profile

 • Preparing a research note on the scope of an environmental statement

-• Preparing a research note in respect of the acquisition of private interests in Crown land
+• Preparing a research note in respect of restrictive covenants and uplift payments

 • Drafting an advice on the rateability of service plant and machinery